-- Meet the definition of Covered Services, to the extent such services and supplies are covered under your Plan and are not excluded; - Are Medically Necessary; and - Are provided in accordance with all applicable preauthorization, utilization management or other requirements set forth in your plan.
+- Meet the definition of Covered Services, to the extent such services and supplies are covered under your Plan and are not excluded; - · Are Medically Necessary; and - Are provided in accordance with all applicable preauthorization, utilization management or other requirements set forth in your plan.

-You will be required to pay a portion of the Maximum Allowed Amount to the extent you have not met your Deductible or have a Coinsurance.
-In addition, when you receive Covered Services from an Out-ofnetwork Provider, you may be responsible for paying any difference between the Maximum Allowed Amount and the Provider's actual charges.
+You will be required to pay a portion of the Maximum Allowed Amount to the extent you have not met your Deductible or have a Coinsurance, except for Surprise Billing Claims.
+In addition, when you receive Covered Services from an Out-of-network Provider, you may be responsible for paying any difference between the Maximum Allowed Amount and the Provider's actual charges, except for Surprise Billing Claims.
 This amount can be significant.